ManojManjhi/project2/README.md

 # New Project
-this project was created from  local system. created by Manoj Manjhi
+this project was created from  local system. created by Manoj Manjhi.

 # teacher
- AB mahi
+ AB mahi.